acuarica/evm/README.md

 #### [`dataset.test.ts`](./test/dataset.test.ts)

+> [!IMPORTANT]
+> Make sure the [`.dataset`](#dataset) folder is checked out before running this test.

+This test is optional.
-This test needs to be manually enabled because its take longer than the rest of test suite.
+It needs to be manually enabled because its take longer than the rest of test suite to run.
 It is not ergonomic to include it in the main test suite.

 Set the environment variable `ENABLE_DATASET_TEST=1` to enable this test.